Sanely

-Sanely (born in 1991) is a Luchadora enmascarada (masked female professional wrestler).
+Sanely (born in 1981) is a Mexican professional wrestler.
 She is working for Consejo Mundial de Lucha Libre (CMLL) as a tecnica (those that portray the "good guys" in professional wrestling) and is a former Mexican National Women's Champion.
 Outside of her wrestling career Sanely is a trained Psychologist and a physical fitness trainer.

-She is a second-generation wrestler, the daughter of Jesús Reza Rosales, better known as Mano Negra, the sister of Mano Negra Jr. and the sister-in-law of Black Warrior.
+She is a second-generation professional wrestler, the daughter of Jesús Reza Rosales, better known as Mano Negra, the sister of Mano Negra Jr. and the sister-in-law of Black Warrior.
 Her mask and her black and blue wrestling gear color scheme is based on her father's mask.

 Personal life

 Sanely was born in 1991, in Torreón, Coahuila, Mexico.
 She is the daughter of Jesús Reza Rosales, better known as professional wrestler Mano Negra. and granddaughter of Jesús Reza García, known as "El Rebelde".
 Her brother is known as Mano Negra Jr. and her brother-in-law is best known under the ring name Black Warrior.

 Growing up Sanely and her brother would often play around in the wrestling ring prior to shows with the children of El Felino, Mocho Cota, Kung Fu, Kato Kung Lee.
 When she asked her father to train her he refused, worried about the conditions that female wrestles had to perform under in Mexico at the time.
 Instead he insisted she got a college degree, which led to her earning a degree in psychology from National Autonomous University of Mexico (Universidad Nacional Autónoma de México; UNAM).
 In early 2019 it was revealed that Sanely would be participating in a UNAM conference on sports psychology called Anticípada a la Jugada ("Anticipate the games").
 She was a special guest for the event, participating in a workshop called "One day after tomorrow: Psychological Aspects of Sports Retreat".